 Interested in purchasing books related to the World Trade Center?
 The memorial & museum have an official gift shop & kiosks... where the money goes to a good cause.

 But please don't let this scare you!
 99% of New Yorkers are polite, helpful, and are happy to welcome you to our city!
+Lost?
+Just say so, and a New Yorker will help you out!
 But it is important to be aware of these scams, and have the confidence to avoid them.